alebairos/xfutebol/singleboard-manual.md

 2.1 Special areas
 3 Piece types and the Ball
 4 The rule book
-( general rules, like that each player's turn can have two movements, one of which should be a MOVE action.
-This way, we avoid midfielders making uninterceptable long passes to each another ad infinitum.)
 4.1 Piece Movements
 4.2 Piece actions
 4.3 The Goaler promotion and added skills